dwilding/initial-charms/README.md

 ### Integration tests

 Integration tests require a Juju controller.
+You can use [Concierge](https://github.com/canonical/concierge) to bootstrap a Juju controller.

+> [!IMPORTANT]
-Don't run integration tests using `just ... integration`.
+> Don't run integration tests using `just ... integration`.
 Instead, in each directory, run `charmcraft pack` followed by `tox -e integration`.

 The machine charm's integration tests should pass.
 The charm goes active without installing a workload.